razvanbackpack/CptBackpack/README.md

 **About me**

 I've got a degree in Software Engineering, and I'm working as a full-stack developer.
+I'm also pretty enthusiastic to learn, and try out, new things.
+I'm also a gamer and I love listening to music.

 **Where can you find me?**
 - E-mail: razvan.truta@outlook.com